sijnstra/agon-docs/docs/programming.md

 ### Forth

-Some Agon users might reminisce on the days long gone of owning (or wishing they owned) a _Jupiter Ace_, with its more obscure `Forth` programming language.
+Some Agon users might reminisce on the days long gone of owning (or wishing they owned) a _Jupiter Ace_, with its niche `Forth` programming language.

 `Agon Forth` runs on the Agon itself and provides a great way to learn the language.